Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Parallel in time for partially explicit temporal splitting scheme

 \section{Parallel in time for partially explicit temporal splitting scheme}

-In this section, we describe in detail parareal algorithm for the partially explicit temporal splitting scheme.
-First, we introduce the WR method via the diagonalization technique based on the all-at-once system for the partially explicit scheme in subsection \ref{section:WR method via diagonalization for all-at-once system} and give the convergence of the method.
+In this section, we describe in detail the parareal algorithm for the partially explicit temporal splitting scheme.
+First, we present the basis flow of the WR technique and the diagonalization in section \ref{section: WR technique and diagonalization technique}.
+Then we introduce the WR method via the diagonalization technique based on the all-at-once system for the partially explicit scheme in subsection \ref{section:WR method via diagonalization for all-at-once system} and give the convergence of the method.
 Then we propose our main algorithm, the parareal all-at-once partially explicit temporal splitting algorithm, in section \ref{section:Parareal all-at-once partially explicit temporal splitting algorithm}, where we adopt the WR method via diagonalization technique as the fine solver.
 Finally, we carry out the error analysis for the proposed algorithm.